Frugal Food and Grocery Shopping 101

 I get it.
-It feels as though we are in some kind of temporary, horrific season when it’s our right to do whatever it takes to just get through one more day until we never have to think about this again.
-At least you can get no-contact delivery of the food you’re used to.
+The past two years have felt as though we were in some kind of temporary, horrific season.
+It was our right to do whatever was necessary to just get through one more day until we would never have to think about lockdown and quarantines again.
+We felt compelled to engage in no-contact delivery of the food we were used to.
 Right?

-Please, stop those thoughts.
-We don’t know.
-Life is never certain, but more uncertain now than ever.
-The decisions you are making right now—such as paying for all these meals, delivery fees plus overly generous gratuities with credit—are going to come back to bite you hard.
-You cannot continue to opt for that feeling of entitlement even if you know for certain your job is coming back and things will be back to normal soon.
+Please, it’s time to stop those thoughts.
+The decisions to continue with the easy-way-out—such as paying for all these meals, delivery fees plus overly generous gratuities with credit—are going to come back to bite you hard.
+You cannot continue to opt for that feeling of entitlement even if you believe that things will be back to normal soon.
 You can’t know any of that.
 Life is uncertain.

-Paying $20, $35 or more to take-out or to have your favorite restaurant bring it out to you, so you can get you through one more meal is about as unwise a decision as you can make right now.
+Paying $20, $35, or more to take out or to have your favorite restaurant bring it out to you, so you can get you through one more day is about as unwise a decision as you can make right now.

 Yes, cook at home.
 The closer you can get to cooking with raw ingredients rather than pre-made packaged items, the less money you will spend.